 Even modern hospitals in China have a Western drug dispensary and another dispensary altogether for traditional Chinese herbal medicines.
 This fascinated me and it was clear that China is closely bound to its traditional plant medicines and their preparations, unlike the West where this has been mostly lost to Big Pharma.
 Regardless of how ‘Big Pharma’ has made its presence felt here China, these plant healing agents are still trusted by Chinese culture.

 In 2014, my beloved partner suddenly died in China.
 This for me was a harrowing experience at the time.
 My spirit felt utterly scarred and depleted.
 It left me desperately searching for answers and my grief drove me to look for answers in unusual areas and ways while I was forced to maintain a facade of all being well in my job.

 In my search, I stumbled on a podcast with Joe Rogan and a former CNN reporter/journalist called Amber Lyon.
 Amber was a startling person and grabbed my attention.

 She had been a war journalist and covered parts of the Middle East on the ground.
-She was suffering from mild PTSD from her firsthand exposure to war atrocities and detainee abuse in the Middle East and also the rejection of the MSM to run her stories accurately on certain subjects, if at all.
+She was suffering from mild PTSD from her firsthand exposure to war atrocities and detainee abuse in the Middle East and also the rejection of the MSM to run her stories accurately on subjects to do with war and the Oxycontin addiction epidemic in the Southern states.
 She was blonde and beautiful, like a movie star, incredibly intelligent, morally balanced and articulate, while clearly exceptionally brave and not troubled by ‘roughing it’ in difficult conditions.

 When Rogan heard her story and anguish, he said that she should go down to South America and try ayahuasca as a way to process her grief and trauma.
 My attention was instantly on hyper-alert when I heard this!
 His words and advice resonated with me and I had never heard of ayahuasca before!